 Generally, remote employee onboarding can take a few weeks or around three months.
-At times, it can even stretch to cover the entire first year of an employee if you include remote training as well.
+At times, it can even stretch to cover the employee’s entire first year if you include remote training as well.

 Challenges of Onboarding Remote Employees & How to Overcome Them

 Onboarding new employees presents its share of challenges.
 They include:

 - lack of trust

 But there are plenty of onboarding strategies to effectively deal with these common issues.

 Let’s take a look at each problem more in depth and discuss some solutions organizations can adopt to tackle each issue more effectively.